caraml-dev/turing/docs/how-to/delete-an-ensembler/delete-an-ensembler-active.md

-# Deleting an Ensembler with related active entity
+# Deleting an Ensembler with related active entities

-An Ensembler only could be deleted if there are no active ensembling jobs or router versions that use the ensembler.
-This page shows the deletion of ensembler **with related active entity** (ensembling job and router version).
+This page describes the process of deleting ensemblers **with related active entities** (ensembling jobs and/or router versions).

-Ensembler with related active router versions or ensembling jobs can not be deleted.
-Ensembler that is currently used by a router also can not be deleted.
+Ensemblers with related active router versions or ensembling jobs cannot be deleted.
+Ensemblers that are currently used by any routers also cannot be deleted.

-Navigate to Ensemblers page

-Click on the delete button
+Navigate to the Ensemblers page.
+Click on the delete button:

 ![](../../.gitbook/assets/ensembler_page.png)

-The ensembler can not be deleted since there are active router versions or ensembling jobs using the ensembler.
-Hence, the dialog will show the related entity that block the deletion process.
+The ensembler cannot be deleted since there are active router versions or ensembling jobs using the ensembler.
+Hence, the dialog will show the related entity that blocks the deletion process:

 ![](../../.gitbook/assets/delete_ensembler_modal_active.png)

-If you still wish to delete the ensembler, please follow notes on the dialog.
-Since there are multiple constraint for the ensembler deletion process.
+If you still wish to delete the ensembler, please follow the instructions shown in the dialog.